roldanbob/roldanbob.github.io/owncloud.md

 ***

 ### Before you begin
-Administrators who install ownCloud must have command line or `cron` access.
+To install ownCloud, you must ba an administrator who has command line or `cron` access.

 #### Installation prerequisites